A History of Religous Orders and Missions in Brazil

 Why did the various religious orders come and settle in Brazil?

-The Carthusian Fathers came to settle near a small rural village in the south of Brazil to live in meditation and solitude, whilst other Catholic orders played much more active roles in Brazilian society.
-This is particularly the case for the Jesuits, a Catholic order created by St Ignatius of Loyola.
-As soon as they arrived in the middle of the 16th century, they saw the “potential” Brazil had to become a more just and moral society than the Europe they then saw as decadent.
-They therefore decided to participate actively in the social, political, economic and moral development of the nascent Portuguese colony.
+The Carthusian Fathers came to settle near a small rural village in southern Brazil to live in meditation and solitude, while other Catholic orders played much more active roles in Brazilian society.
+This is particularly true for the Jesuits, a Catholic order created by St. Ignatius of Loyola.
+When they arrived in the mid-16th century, they saw Brazil’s potential to become a more just and moral society than the Europe they perceived as decadent.
+They decided to actively participate in the social, political, economic, and moral development of the Portuguese colony.

 Minas Gerais church in the forest.